vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 # VMware Tanzu for Kubernetes Operations using vSphere with Tanzu Reference Design

 vSphere with Tanzu transforms the vSphere cluster into a platform for running Kubernetes workloads in dedicated resource pools.
 When vSphere with Tanzu is enabled on a vSphere cluster, vSphere with Tanzu creates a Kubernetes control plane directly in the hypervisor layer.
-You can then run Kubernetes containers by creating upstream Kubernetes clusters through the VMware Tanzu™ Kubernetes Grid™ Service and run your applications inside these clusters.
+You can then run Kubernetes containers by creating upstream Kubernetes clusters through the VMware Tanzu Kubernetes Grid Service and run your applications inside these clusters.

-This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations on vSphere with Tanzu.
+This document provides a reference design for deploying VMware Tanzu for Kubernetes Operations on vSphere with Tanzu.

-## Tanzu for Kubernetes Operations using vSphere with Tanzu Key Components

-The following components comprise VMware Tanzu for Kubernetes Operations:

-- [**vSphere with Tanzu**](https://www.vmware.com/in/products/vsphere/vsphere-with-tanzu.html) - It is the new generation of vSphere for containerized applications.
-Using vSphere with Tanzu you can transform vSphere to a platform for running Kubernetes workloads natively on the hypervisor layer.
-When enabled on a vSphere cluster, vSphere with Tanzu provides the capability to run Kubernetes workloads directly on ESXi hosts and to create upstream Kubernetes clusters within dedicated resource pools.

-- [**Tanzu Mission Control (TMC)**](https://tanzu.vmware.com/mission-control) - A centralized management platform for consistently operating and securing Kubernetes infrastructure and modern applications across multiple teams and clouds, and allows for centralized policy management across all deployed and attached clusters.

-- [**Tanzu Observability (TO)**](https://tanzu.vmware.com/observability) - Provides enterprise-grade observability and analytics at scale with granular controls, which allows achieving higher levels of application health and availability for an overall improved end-user experience

-- [**Tanzu Service Mesh (TSM)**](https://tanzu.vmware.com/service-mesh) - Provides end-to-end connectivity, continuity, resiliency, security, compliance, and observability for modern applications running in single and multi-cloud environments.
-Global Namespace can be used to leverage the power of the hybrid cloud.

-- [**NSX Advanced Load Balancer**](https://www.vmware.com/in/products/nsx-advanced-load-balancer.html) - An enterprise-grade integrated Load balancer, provides Layer 4 Load Balancer support, recommended for vSphere deployments without NSX-T, or when there are unique scaling requirements.

-- [**User-managed Packages**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-user-managed-index.html) - Provides in-cluster and shared services to the Kubernetes clusters that are running in your vSphere with Tanzu environment.

-  - [**Cert Manager**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cert-manager.html) - Provides automated certificate management.
-It runs by default in management clusters.

-  - [**Contour**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html) - Provides layer 7 ingress control to deployed HTTP(S) applications.
-Tanzu Kubernetes Grid includes signed binaries for Contour.
-Deploying Contour is a prerequisite for deploying the Prometheus, Grafana, and Harbor extensions.

-  - [**ExternalDNS**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-external-dns.html) - Publishes DNS records for applications to DNS servers.
-It uses a declarative Kubernetes-native interface.

-  - [**Fluent Bit**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html) - Collects data and logs from different sources, unify them, and sends them to multiple destinations.
-Tanzu Kubernetes Grid includes signed binaries for Fluent Bit.

-  - [**Prometheus**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-prometheus.html) - Provides out-of-the-box health monitoring of Kubernetes clusters.
-The Tanzu Kubernetes Grid implementation of Prometheus includes an Alert Manager.
-You can configure Alert Manager to notify you when certain events occur.

-  - [**Grafana**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-grafana.html) - Provides monitoring dashboards for displaying key health metrics of Kubernetes clusters.
-Tanzu Kubernetes Grid includes an implementation of Grafana.

-  - [**Harbor Image Registry**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html) - Provides a centralized location to push, pull, store, and scan container images used in Kubernetes workloads.
-It supports storing artifacts such as Helm Charts and includes enterprise-grade features such as RBAC, retention policies, automated garbage clean up, and docker hub proxying.

-  - [**Multus CNI**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cni-multus.html) - Enables attaching multiple network interfaces to pods.
-Multus CNI is a container network interface (CNI) plugin for Kubernetes that lets you attach multiple network interfaces to a single pod and associate each with a different address range.

-Tanzu for Kubernetes Operations puts all these components together into a coherent solution as shown in the following diagram:
+This reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).

 ![Diagram of TKO using vSphere with Tanzu Reference Architecture](./img/tko-on-vsphere-with-tanzu/TKO-VWT-Reference-Design.jpg)